Idaho outscores Colorado State 61-50 in Potato Bowl - News 12 Now

 Colorado State wasted a bowl record-setting performance from Stevens.
 He tied two records — touchdowns accounted for with five, touchdown passes with 5 — and set the passing yards records with 445.
 He finished 21 of 36 with two interceptions.

 Sophomore Olabisi Johnson paced the Rams’ receiving corps with 265 yards – also a bowl record – on seven catches with a pair of touchdowns.
-The Rams were led on the ground by Dalyn Dawkins with 118 yards on 16 carries and one touchdown.
+Dalyn Dawkins ran for 118 yards and a touchdown.

 REVERSAL OF FORTUNES

-Coming into the game, Colorado State coach Mike Bobo said a major factor for his team’s defensive success was limiting the big plays.
+Coming into the game, Bobo said a major factor for his team’s defensive success was limiting the big plays.
 But the Rams were dismal against Idaho, yielding nine plays of 25 yards or more.

 The Rams also staked much of their success this season on winning the turnover battle.